makrai/notes/gu2312-mamba-lin-time-seq.md

   either the linear-recurrence or global-convolution viewpoints (Y Li+ 2023; Orvieto+ 2023; Poli+ 2023)

 ## SSM Architectures.
-SSMs are standalone sequence transformations that
+SSMs are standalone sequence transformations

 * can be incorporated into end-to-end neural network architectures
 * SSNNs are to SSM layers as CNNs are to linear convolution layers